bitnami/charts/bitnami/airflow/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 22.2.0

+This minor version no longer expects custom Airflow configuration (set via the `configuration` parameter) to be provided as a string.
+Instead, it expects a dictionary with the configuration sections/keys/values.
+Find more info in the [section](#airflow-configuration-file) above.

 ### To 22.0.0